In recent years, some researchers have proposed the name ‘type 3 diabetes’ for Alzheimer’s disease.

-- When the body cannot produce enough insulin and becomes resistant to insulin, a type 2 diabetes diagnosis follows.
+- When the body cannot produce sufficient insulin and the body’s cells becomes resistant to the effects of the hormone, a type 2 diabetes diagnosis follows.

-- Type 3 diabetes is now being used to describe Alzheimer’s, due to the brain insulin resistance link.
+- Type 3 diabetes is now being proposed by some researchers to describe Alzheimer’s, due to the brain insulin resistance link.
 Generally speaking, diagnosis usually occurs in those over the age of 65, but the disease can develop over decades (6).

-For the most part, these problems stemming from glucose and insulin issues relate to the food we eat.
+For a significant part, these problems stemming from glucose and insulin issues relate to the food we eat.

 And unfortunately, the modern Western—perhaps global—diet revolves around industrially processed food.

 In fact, a study analyzing consumer purchases shows that 77% of all grocery purchases are either moderately (16%) or highly (61%) processed (8).